 Sales compensation costs are incurred upon the successful acquisition of a new customer, the extension of an existing customer contract, or the expansion of an existing customer relationship.
 The Company defers certain TDS sales compensation costs to align the recognition of customer contract acquisition costs with the associated revenue recognition period of the underlying customer licensing or service agreement.
 Deferred sales compensation costs are amortized on a straight-line basis over the estimated period of benefit.
 Sales compensation costs related to our GK products and services are expensed as incurred, which typically aligns with the delivery of those services.
-Sales compensation costs and amortization of deferred sales compensation costs are included within sales and marketing expenses in the consolidated statements of operations.
+Sales compensation costs and amortization of deferred sales compensation costs and amortization of deferred sales compensation costs and marketing expenses in the consolidated statements of operations.